hydroframe/hf_hydrodata/docs/source/available_data.rst

 Available Datasets and Data Products
 ========================================
-Gridded data is data that can be represented in a grid such as a numpy array.
+Data is accessed using attributes that can be used to filter and slice requested data.
-The gridded data stored in the hydrodata repository is accessed using attributes that can be used to filter and slice the requested data.
+The attributes of both point data and gridded data are organized by datasets.

-Gridded data is organized by datasets.
 A dataset is a collection of data variables collected or generated together.
-Data can be identified by filtering by the dataset, variable and period as well as other optional filters such as grid or aggregation to identify data.
+Data can be identified by filtering by the dataset, variable, temporal_resolution as well as other optional filters such as grid or aggregation to identify data.

 Data can also be sliced by space using python parameters: 'grid_bounds' or 'latlon_bounds'.